-If the interval timer is in manual mode, the interval timer will start counting when this bit is set to a logic 0 and will stop counting when set to a logic 1.
+If the interval timer is in manual mode, the interval timer starts counting when this bit is set to a logic 0 and stops counting when set to a logic 1.
 If the interval timer is in automatic mode, this bit has no effect.